pgneditor/liapi/ReadMe.md

 createtourney(username, template)
 ```

-Template is either a full or partial template.
-It itself can have a template field `template.template`, which is a string that specifies which template to use from `state.json`.
-Other fields then modify this original template.
-If omitted, the default template will be used as a basis.
+Template is either a full or partial template object.
+It itself can have a template id field `template.template`, which is a string that specifies which template to use from `state.json` as a basis ( if `template.template` is omitted, then the default template will be used as a basis.).
+Other fields in `template` argument modify this original template.

+Examples:

+`createtourney("userfoo", {})` default template will be used

+`createtourney("userfoo", {template: "custom"})` "custom" template will be used

+`createtourney("userfoo", {template: "custom", waitMinutes: "10"})` "custom" template with `waitMinutes` modified to 10

 ### CLI / GUI

 `createtourney username template`

-Here template is a template key in `state.json`.
+Here `template` is a template id in `state.json`.
 The whole template will be taken from `state.json`.
 The template parameter is optional, if not present the default template will be used.
-Note that this should not be edited.
+Note that the default template should not be edited.
 To edit a template you have to create a separate template under a custom key ( other than default ).

 # Editing and saving `state.json`